 Programming is only part of the work that goes on in an open source project.
 From the point of view of the project's participants, it's the most visible and glamorous part.
 This unfortunately means that other activities, such as documentation, formal testing, etc., can sometimes be neglected, at least compared to the amount of attention they often receive in proprietary software.
-Organizations are sometimes in the best position to make up this gap, by devoting some of their own development resources to open source projects.
+Organizations are sometimes in the best position to make up this gap, by devoting some of their own staff time to open source projects.

 The key to doing this successfully is to translate between the company's internal processes and those of the public development community.
 Such translation is not effortless: often the two are not a close match, and the differences can only be bridged via human intervention.
 For example, the company may use a different bug tracker than the public project.
 Even if they use the same tracking software, the data stored in it will be very different, because the bug-tracking needs of a company are very different from those of a free software community.
 A piece of information that starts in one tracker may need to be reflected in the other, with confidential portions removed or, in the other direction, added.

 The sections that follow are about how to build and maintain such bridges.
 The end result should be that the open source project runs more smoothly, the community recognizes the company's investment of resources, and yet does not feel that the company is inappropriately steering things toward its own goals.